RishiKulshreshtha/hover_card/README.txt

    https://github.com/prashantchaudhary/hovercard/archive/master.zip
    and extract the files into sites/all/libraries/hover_card/

- * Now, in your sites/all/modules/sandbox/ directory download the Hover Card module using GIT clone code provide on https://www.drupal.org/node/2308911 in the "Clone Repository" section.
+ * Now, in your sites/all/modules/contrib/ directory download the Hover Card module.

  * Enable the Hover Card module.